Specific needs

 Pregnant women are welcome to travel with VIA Rail at any time during their pregnancy and do not need to provide a medical certificate.

-If you think you may need assistance to carry your luggage or board the train, call 1 888 VIA-RAIL (1 888 842-7245) or TTY 1 800 268-9503 (for persons who are deaf or hard-of-hearing) to inform us of your needs.
+If you think you may need assistance to carry your luggage or board the train, call 1 888 VIA-RAIL (1 888 842-7245) or TTY 1 800 268-9503 (for persons who are deaf or hard of hearing) to inform us of your needs.

 Service for unaccompanied minors

 VIA Rail is pleased to offer a service for unaccompanied minors aged 8 to 17 travelling alone, for a $25 fee.
 This service is mandatory for ages 8 to 12 inclusively.
+You must request this service at the time of booking.
+We cannot guarantee this service if your reservation is made less than 48 hours before departure.

-Children aged 7 and under cannot travel alone on a VIA Rail train.
-They must always be accompanied by a parent or an adult 18 years of age or older.
+| 7 years old or less | Children aged 7 and under cannot travel alone on a VIA Rail train.
+They must always be accompanied by a parent or an adult 18 years of age or older. |

-The unaccompanied minors service is mandatory for children aged 8 to 12 travelling alone.
+| 8 to 12 years old | The unaccompanied minors service is mandatory for children aged 8 to 12 travelling alone. |

-Service for unaccompanied minors can be purchased but is optional for young passengers aged 13 to 17 travelling alone.
+| 13 to 17 years old | Service for unaccompanied minors can be purchased but is optional for young passengers aged 13 to 17 travelling alone. |

 Required conditions for your minor’s safety